chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

-Read in analog values from softpot and print them back out from EEPROM whenever max value (1023) is recorded - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-ReadWriteEEPROM.ino)
+Read analog values from softpot and print them back from EEPROM when max value (1023) is hit - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-ReadWriteEEPROM.ino)

 ### 2. Design your logger